albayaty/cala_quantum_library/README.md

     ```
     ![figure4](https://github.com/user-attachments/assets/65bf632a-6b74-4bb7-8b2c-698decfd4a8e)

-5. Construct the 3-bit AND gate as a quantum circuit, and map its target qubit in the middle between the two control qubits, based on the I-shape shown in the layout figure above:
+5. Construct the 3-bit AND gate as a quantum circuit, and map its target qubit in the middle between the two control qubits:
     ```python
     num_qubits = 127
     qc = QuantumCircuit(num_qubits)